SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Google Cloud Audit Custom Gmail Route"

+    Detects when a custom Gmail route is added or modified.
+This could be abused by attackers to exfiltrate data.

+    - **Effort:** advanced

 ??? abstract "Google Cloud Audit Email Forwarding"

     Detects when an out of domain email forwarding is enabled on Google Cloud.